ngaisteve1/DeathBattleGameJS/README.md

 ### Other Versions
 - [Battle Game in C# Console](https://github.com/ngaisteve1/DeathBattleGame_With_OOP)

+### To Do
+- To refactor code with using constructors, custom prototypes, and inheritance.

 [If this content is helpful to you, consider to support and buy me a cup of coffee :) ](https://ko-fi.com/V7V2PN67)